Underlying mechanisms of phase transitions in scalar-tensor theories: Understanding First-order Scalarization via first principles

 Let us summarize our understanding.
 Existence of first-order scalarization requires that the spacetime and matter in it respond to the growth of the scalar field.
-Dominance of first-order scalarization at more negative $\beta$ indicates that matter response terms that have negative contributions to $b_0$ in Eq.~\eqref{eq: b integral} should grow in magnitude with $\beta$ in comparison to the other terms.
-This exact scenario is realized for the leading matter response term $\rt_2$, which contributes negatively to $b_0$.
+Dominance of first-order scalarization at more negative $\beta$ indicates that matter response terms that have negative contributions to $b_0$ in Eq.~\eqref{eq: b integral} should dominate over the others as $\beta$ becomes more negative.
+This exact scenario is realized for the leading matter response term $\rt_2$ and its related integral $I_2$, which contribute negatively to $b_0$.
 More negative $\beta$ moves the star at the bifurcation point to lower stellar masses, hence decreasing its average stiffness.
 This makes the star react more readily to the scalar field, increasing $\rt_2$ while the unperturbed density $\rt_0$ decreases.
-Overall, as $\beta$ becomes more negative, $b_0$ tends towards more negative values, which is the hallmark of first-order scalarization.
+The behavior of the next-to-leading response term $\rt_4$ and its related integral $I_4$ are more complex, and it is especially not easy to understand why $I_4$ and $I_2$ are comparable in magnitude.
+Yet, there are reasons to expect $I_4$ to be subdominant to $I_2$ such as the $\varphi$ terms in the integrand.
+Overall, as $\beta$ becomes more negative, the interplay of all these contributions make $b_0$ more negative as well.
+This is the hallmark of first-order scalarization, whose prominence in this $\beta$ regime we set out to understand.